Your web browser is outdated and may be insecure

 If your SSP runs out or you are not entitled to SSP, then our information about income and benefits in this section may be helpful and you can also use our financial wellbeing checker.

-If you work under an NHS Agenda for Change (AfC) contract, your entitlements to sick pay are given in section 14 of the NHS Terms and Conditions of Service handbook.
+If you work under an NHS Agenda for Change (AfC) contract, your entitlements to sick pay are in section 14 of the NHS Terms and Conditions of Service handbook.
 Section 14 contains information under separate headings for England, Wales, Scotland and Northern Ireland.
 It is also recommended that you check your employer's policy for more information on sick pay as it should include any additional guidance relating to your individual workplace.
 Your employer has the option to extend sick pay on a discretionary basis.
-You can make this request of your manager and/or ask your local rep for support.
+You can make this request of your manager and/or ask your local RCN rep for support.
 Also see our section on additional sick pay.

 You can see our guide on NHS terms and conditions which includes advice on sick leave and our Sickness guidance.